makeabilitylab/physcomp/arduino/potentiometers.md

 #### Step 1: Open Tinkercad Circuits

 Visit [tinkercad.com](https://www.tinkercad.com/) and login (if you already have an Autodesk account) or register if not.
-We are not using any of the "In School?" features, so create a personal account:
+We are not using any of the "In School" features, so create a personal account:

 ![Screenshot of Tinkercad's registration page](assets/images/Tinkercad_RegistrationPage.png)